Breeds

 Are there low-shedding cat breeds?

 The short answer to this question is yes, there are.
-Here is a list:
+These are some of the cats that don’t shed at all, or just a little:

 • Bombay